 UIC uses Blackboard as the learning management system (LMS).
 I work closely with faculty to determine the best student-centered design using evidence-based principles.
 I have also partnered with other offices in the college to analyze confidential data on student performance, faculty instruction, curriculum content, and delivery.
 I create longitudinal benchmarks with this data.

-I am a doctoral candidate in Instructional Technology at Northern Illinois University and plan to graduate in May 2020.
+I successfully passed my oral dissertation defense in Instructional Technology at Northern Illinois University and will graduate in May 2020.